Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 10:06 Departure

-JAPAN AIRLINES In-flight Meals
+JAPAN AIRLINES In-flight Meal

 14:39 Landed at Narita International Airport, Japan (14 minutes delayed)